Australian researchers map immune response to coronavirus

 By examining the blood results from an unidentified woman in her 40s, they discovered that people's immune systems respond to coronavirus in the same way it typically fights flu.

-"People can use our methods to understand the immune responses in larger COVID-19 cohorts, and also understand what’s lacking in those who have fatal outcomes," said Katherine Kedzierska, professor of microbiology and immunology at the University of Melbourne, referring to the disease caused by the coronavirus.
+"People can use our methods to understand the immune responses in larger COVID-19 cohorts, and also understand what’s lacking in those who have fatal outcomes," said Katherine Kedzierska, professor of microbiology and immunology at the University of Melbourne, which took part in the research.
+COVID-19 is the disease caused by the coronavirus.

-As researchers monitored the Australian patient's immune response, they could accurately predict when she would recover, which she did.
+As researchers monitored the Australian patient's immune response, they were able to accurately predict when she would recover.

+Researchers did not name the patient, but said she was an Australian citizen who was evacuated out of Wuhan, the epicentre of the coronavirus outbreak in China.

-Minister for Health Greg Hunt said the research was a major development.
+Health Minister Greg Hunt described the development as "world leading" and a major development in research on the disease.

 At least a dozen drugmakers around the world are working on vaccines or antiviral and other treatments for the fast-spreading contagion.